 Money is no object.
 Which priceless artwork do you buy?

 Carpaccio’s Ambassadors Depart.
 A beautiful piece of painting, sensational composition – big too (3 metres tall and 2.5 wide), so it would fill my sitting room wall and I would feel as if I was part of the scene.
 Who needs virtual reality?

 Wood engraving – I even bought a set of burins, but they just sit in the box intimidating me.
 I’m neither precise nor skilled enough.
 I admire that ability that engravers have of being able to render a full tonal range in a few lines.

 Not having been serious enough about painting in my youth and allowing for a career of designing to get in the way.

 What’s a talent you have that people wouldn’t guess?

 I used to be quite good at conjuring tricks, in fact it was quite a hobby in my teens – and conjuring has turned out to be an important part of painting – not quite the quickness of the hand deceives the eye, but there are certainly lots of tricks involved.

 Oil paintings by Shelley Masters are on display in The Distance Between Us at Potocki Paterson Art Gallery until 1 September.

-Images - courtesy of the artists and Potocki Paterson
+Images - courtesy of the artist and Potocki Paterson

 A Straight Question